-It’s no secret that data will dictate the winners in the next phase of the market cycle.
+It’s no secret that data will dictate the winners in real estate as market conditions shift, deal sourcing evolves, and investors raise expectations.
 But data alone isn’t enough.
-To supercharge your competitive edge, you need a proprietary deal database and holistic technology strategy to surface winning opportunities and unlock insights within the data.
+To supercharge your competitive edge, you need normalized data standardized within a structured, proprietary database to unlock insights and surface winning opportunities.

 How can you sift through the noise to tap into market intelligence when you need it?
 What actions can you take to tear down data silos?
 How are analytics setting a new standard for data-driven precision?
-What does emerging innovation mean for the future of decision making?
+Where does AI play a role?

-Earlier this year, we hosted a panel of thought leaders from LaSalle Investment Management, Altus Group, LionPoint and Dealpath to answer these questions in a discussion about the future of data, decision making and performance in CRE.
+Back in 2024, we hosted a panel of thought leaders from LaSalle Investment Management, Altus Group and Dealpath to answer these questions in a discussion about the future of data, decision making and performance in CRE.

-To learn the most powerful insights from the webinar, read the recap, watch the summary video or watch the full session on demand.
+To learn the most powerful insights from the webinar, read the recap or watch the summary video.

 Watch the Webinar Recap Summary